Energy dissipation of a sphere rolling up a granular slope: slip and deformation of granular surface: ANALYSIS

-To evaluate energy dissipation due to granular deformation, energy balance should be considered.
+To evaluate energy dissipation due to granular deformation by translational motion of the sphere, energy balance should be considered.
 Here, we consider a simple energy conservation law between two states: $X=0$ and $L$.
 The energy conservation can be written as,

-where the first term of the right hand side represents the potential energy.
-To balance the energy budget, general dissipative term is introduced in the second term of right hand side.
+where the first term of the right-hand side represents the potential energy.
+To balance the energy budget, the general dissipative term is introduced in the second term of the right-hand side.
 For the energy dissipation, we simply assume a constant dissipative force $F_d$.
 Moreover, $F_d$ can be expressed by the form,

 with an effective friction coefficient $\mu_\mathrm{d}$.
 For the sake of simplicity, we assume $\mu_\mathrm{d}$ is constant in this study.
 Note that this $\mu_\mathrm{d}$ includes the energy dissipation effects such as deformation of the granular surface.